 In assessing if services are accessible, the factors listed in section 3.1 should be considered.
-These are availability of accessible terminal equipment, price, the number of suppliers and additional set up, accessible complaint handling/support and maintenance, accessible billing and accessible directory services.
-One of the likely considerations, given that the range of service providers providing accessible services may not be as extensive as all service providers and offerings on the market, is whether the range of service providers with accessible services available is equivalent to all services/service providers available on the market.
+These are; the availability of accessible terminal equipment; price; the number of suppliers and additional set up; accessible complaint handling/support and maintenance; accessible billing; and accessible directory services.
+One of the likely considerations, given that the range of service providers providing accessible services may not be as extensive as all service providers providing non-accessible/standard offerings on the market, is whether the range of service providers with accessible services available is equivalent to all services/service providers available on the market.